Zorba, Male Belly Dancer

 So I came home with a dance cane, cost all of $7.00.
 I'll have to incorporate this into a future dance - I find I like the cane far better than the sword.

-Catch up with Rebekah at her brand new Link opens in new window Website!
+Catch up with Rebekah at her Link opens in new window Website!

 Kamaal